12 Simple Ways to Get Foreign Language Immersion Without Going Abroad

 Following a recipe in a foreign language gives new meaning to the cooking and eating experience and can help you develop the vocabulary you need to talk about important dishes in your target language.

-Another option is to find a restaurant that serves the cuisine of the people who speak your target language.
+You can also find a restaurant that serves the cuisine of the people who speak your target language.
 Practice your pronunciation when you place your order, and engage the owners and waitstaff in friendly conversation.
-Ask for recommendations and learn what dishes are most popular in the country they come from.
-If you get particularly close with the staff, you might even ask for a cooking lesson!

 You have to buy groceries, drop off your dry cleaning and grab a double mocha frappuccino (okay, maybe that last one’ optional).
 Why not get some language practice in at the same time?